howion/notes/notes/abstract-algebra/01-group-theory/01-groups.md

 We say that a group if **torsion-free** if every non-identity element has infinite order.
 If every element of a group has finite order then we say the group is **periodic**.

 If orders of a periodic group are bounded, then the least common multiple of their orders is called the **exponent** of the group.
-If the orders of elements of a periodic group are powers of prime $p$, then we call the group a $p$-group.
+If the orders of elements of a periodic group are powers of prime $p$, then we call the group a **$p$-group**.

 ## Notation.
 Subsets